StanfordVL/GibsonEnv/README.md

 Web User Interface
 ----
-When running Gibson, you can start a web user interface with `python gibson/utils/web_ui.py`.
+When running Gibson, you can start a web user interface with `python gibson/utils/web_ui.py python gibson/utils/web_ui.py 5552`.
 This is helpful when you cannot physically access the machine running gibson or you are running on a headless cloud environment.

 <img src=misc/web_ui.png width="600">